 Girls’ cricket has really taken off in recent years.
 Fuelled by the success of the England women’s team, the popularity of the sport for girls has gathered great momentum.

 Totton & Eling Cricket Club has always encouraged girls to train and play within their open (mixed) teams.
-During 2018 we set up our first dedicated Under 13 girls’ team.
+In 2018 we set up our first dedicated Under 13 girls’ team.

 With the success of the ‘All Stars’ cricket (aimed at both boys and girls aged 5 to 8) and the launch of our very own W10 Ladies team, Totton & Eling can cater for any age wishing to play girls cricket.

-Training for the W10 Ladies will be on a Monday evening 6.15pm to 7.30pm
+Training for the W10 players is on a Friday evening from 6.15pm to 7.30pm